 UK Government committed to building Type 31 frigates as steel is cut on new ship

-Defence procurement minister Andrew Chalk attended the ceremony to mark the start of work on HMS Active at Rosyth.
+Defence procurement minister Alex Chalk attended the ceremony to mark the start of work on HMS Active at Rosyth.

 The UK Government remains “absolutely” committed to the Type 31 frigate building programme, the defence procurement minister said on Tuesday as he cut steel on the new HMS Active at Rosyth.

-Speaking at the Rosyth Dockyard in Fife, where Babcock will deliver five of the vessels for the Royal Navy, Mr Chalk said: “We are absolutely committed to building the Type 31s and the reason for that is because it is such a capable and modern ship, so it’s adaptable which means you no longer find yourself in a situation where you’ve got some incredibly expensive (specialised) bit of kit.
+Speaking at the Rosyth Dockyard in Fife, where Babcock will deliver five of the vessels for the Royal Navy, Mr Chalk said: “We are absolutely committed to building the Type 31s and the reason for that is because it is such a capable and modern ship, so it’s adaptable which means you no longer find yourself in a situation where you’ve got some incredibly expensive bit of kit doing humanitarian work.

 “It can be configured for the mission you need to carry out.”